-Upon the outbreak of fire the saving and preservation of life takes precedence over the salvaging of property.
+Upon the outbreak of fire, the saving and preservation of life takes precedence over the salvaging of property.
 A member of staff's first and over-riding duty is of course to look after the children or persons under their charge and this will mean the evacuation of the building.
-No attempt should be made to fight fire until their safety is assured, and then without exposing any person to risk.
+No attempt should be made to fight fire.
+Everyone's safety must be assured.